-Until very recently, this archived Worthpoint/eBay listing was the only photo available of the 1993 version.
-Cybis never had a photo of it on their 1990s-2000s website and so a shopper would have absolutely no idea what this piece looked like!
+Until very recently, this archived Worthpoint/eBay listing was the only photo available of the 1992 version.
+Cybis never had a photo of it on their website and so a shopper would have absolutely no idea what this piece looked like!
 (This, sadly, was the case for more than a few items and one of several major failings of their website design.)
-Until I happened upon this photo in 2016 and recognized it from the 1982 event, I hadn’t made the connection either.
+Until I happened upon this photo in 2016 and recognized the piece from the 1982 event, I hadn’t made the connection either.

 However, a helpful Archive reader recently shared these photos of his Cupid Bowl which he purchased at the studio during the early 1990s.

-The numeral 3 seen at the left end of this photo is part of a mold impression referencing the year of this design revision (1993.)
+The numeral 3 seen at the left end of this photo is part of a mold impression referencing the copyright year (1993.)